saucelabs/sauce-docs/docs/visual/component-testing/setup.md

    `resolution` is your desired browser resolution. <br/>
    `storybookConfigDir`/ `storybookStaticDir` are your Storybook server options; you may not need to add both.
 In your project directory, find the `start-storybook` command, usually a script in **package.json** file.
 If the `-c` or `--config-dir` option is set, add `storybookConfigDir` and that value to your code snippet.
 If the `-s` or `--static-dir` option is set, add the `storybookStaticDir` with its value.
   </details>

+6. Save **screener.config.js** to your Storybook project's root folder.

 ## Add Screener Script